jmgomezsoriano/graph-edit-distance/README.md

 has 15 character, the maximum number of errors is 3 (len(entity) * (1 - threshold)).
 You can limit the number of best results with the parameter _nbest_, 0 for no limit.

-By default, _TextGraph_ uses _str.lower()_ to preprocess the entity.
-However, you can change the preprocess function with the parameter _preprocess_:
+If you want an case insentive algorith, you can use _str.lower()_ or _str.upper(). to preprocess both, the indexed entities and the searched entity.
+For example:

 ```python
 from grapheditdistance import TextGraph